Journal Wrap: Should We Bypass the ER in STEMI?

 Bagai A, Jollis JG, Dauerman HL, et al. Circulation.
 2013 June 20.
 [Epub ahead of print]

-Keywords: Hospitals, Registries, Emergency Medical Services, Missions and Missionaries, Office Visits
+Keywords: Hospitals, Registries, Emergency Medical Services, Religious Missions, Office Visits

 < Back to Listings